-Filmed in the Santa Clarita Valley — definitely Vasquez Rocks and probably Placerita Canyon.
+Filmed in the Santa Clarita Valley; locations include Vasquez Rocks and the Andy Jauregui Ranch in Placerita Canyon.

-8x10 publicity still from a 1950s(?) re-release from Realart Pictures, which identifies it as "The Ivory Handled Guns" (plural).
+8x10 publicity still from the 1951 re-release from Realart Pictures, which identifies it as "The Ivory Handled Guns" (plural).
 The storyline actually does involve the existence

 of two ivory-handled guns.
 Some of the foreign titles are more provocative — "Exterminio" in Spain and "Revolvermysteriet" in Sweden.